Fields of Study related to Affect Theology:

 Areas of Emphasis within Affect Theology:

-Affect Theology studies the heart of faith.
+Contemporary Affect Theology studies the heart of faith.
 It tracks how human emotions become religious feelings.
 The spiritual foundation of liberal faith, after all, is not a set of doctrinal claims or creeds or religious beliefs or ideas.
 Liberal faith begins with transformed and uplifted feelings that exalt the human soul and let us love beyond belief, come what may.
-I use affect theology’s core principle of love beyond belief when I work with congregations.
-The goal: to transform "corps cold" churches (as Ralph Waldo Emerson put it) into sanctuaries that warm and elevate the human heart and inspire folks to stand strong on the side of love.
+I use Contemporary Affect Theology’s core principle of love beyond belief when I work with congregations.
+The goal: to transform "corpse cold" churches (as Ralph Waldo Emerson put it) into sanctuaries that warm and elevate the human heart and inspire folks to stand strong on the side of love.

 I have updated Schleiermacher’s system using insights from the brain science of emotions (affective neuroscience founded by Jaak Panksepp).
 Panksepp created this new field to show his neuroscientific colleagues what they repeatedly overlooked: the affective foundations of human and animal emotions.
 Panksepp found three basic types of affect: (1) affect that make us aware of the internal state of our body (e.g., hunger or fatigue); (2) affect that makes us aware of the type of emotional system that has been triggered and thus aroused (e.g., the awareness of being enraged); (3) affect that makes us aware as commentary on bodily sensations (e.g. tactile and visual stimulation from sources exterior to the body).*